Comparison

 What are the hidden costs of insurance and retail pharmacies?

-Many patients assume that insurance will cover GLP-1 medications at a retail pharmacy, making the retail route affordable.
+Many patients assume that insurance will cover GLP-1 medications at a retail pharmacy, making the retail route simple.
 The reality is more complicated.
 As of 2026, insurance coverage for weight loss medications remains inconsistent.
 Many commercial plans cover Ozempic and Mounjaro for type 2 diabetes but do not cover Wegovy or Zepbound for weight management.
-Plans that do cover anti-obesity medications often require prior authorization, step therapy (trying cheaper medications first), and significant copays.
+Plans that do cover anti-obesity medications often require prior authorization, step therapy (trying other medications first), and significant copays.

 How do you make the right choice between telehealth and retail pharmacy?